memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/python.md

 * The [**pymgclient driver**](https://github.com/memgraph/pymgclient).
 A Memgraph database adapter for the Python programming language. **(if you are not using Docker)**

 {% hint style="info" %}
-**NOTE:** We recommend using Docker because it simplifies installing the driver dependencies.<br/>
+**NOTE:** We recommend using Docker because it simplifies installing the driver dependencies.
 If you don't wish to use Docker, you will need to install the **pymgclient driver** locally.
 {% endhint %}

 ### Basic setup